-REQUIRED PROPOSED
+TARRING TABULATION REQUIRED PROPOSED

-SINGLE-FAMILY ATTACHED 80 Units $\times 2.04 = 164$
+SINGLE FAMILY ATTACHED 75 Units $X 2.04 = 153$

-GARAGE SPACES
+GARAGE SPACES 150

-(80 2-Car Garages) 160
+(75 2-Car Garages)

-ON-STREET PARALLEL 5
+ON-STREET PARALLEL 6

-TOTAL 164 165
+TOTAL 153 156

+MIXED-USE UNITS RESIDENTIAL (1 Unit x 2.04) +

-MIXED-USE UNITS 8 TOWNHOMES WITH 900 sf GFA.
+6 TOWNHOMES WITH 900 sf COMMERCIAL (1.0 space/200 sf for

+G.F.A.
 EACH (MAX.
-COMMERCIAL SPACE) RESIDENTIAL (1 Unit X 2.04) + COMMERCIAL (1.0 space / 200 sf for 900 sf) = 2.04 + 4.5 = 6.54 - 30% reduction = 4.578 = 5 spaces x 8 units = 40
+900 sf)=2.04 + 4.5=6.54 minus 30%

+COMMERCIAL SPACE) reduction=4.578=5 spaces x 6 units=30

-GARAGE SPACES
+GARAGE SPACES 12

-(8 2-Car Garages) 16
+(6 two-car garages)

-ON-STREET PARALLEL 24
+ON-STREET PARALLEL 18

-TOTAL 40 40
+TOTAL 30 30

-SINGLE FAMILY DETACHED 18 Units X 2.00 = 36
+SINGLE FAMILY DETACHED 9 Units x 2.00=18

-GARAGE SPACES
+GARAGE SPACES 18

-(18 2-Car Garages) 36
+(9 two-Car Garages

-TOTAL 36 36
+TOTAL 18 18

-Overall total parking 240 241
+OVERALL TOTAL PARKING 201 204

-^{30%} reduction is per Section 27-546.18 (b): "Where an owner proposes a mix of residential and commercial uses on a single lot or parcel in the M-U-I Zone, the site plan as approved shall set out the regulations to be followed.
+30 percent reduction is per Section 27-546.18 (b): "Where an owner proposes a mix of residential and commercial uses on a single lot or parcel in the M-U-I Zone, the site plan as approved shall set out the regulations to be followed.
 The approved regulations may reduce parking requirements by thirty percent (30%), where evidence shows that proposed parking will be adequate, notwithstanding provisions in Part 11."

-Comment: The plans currently reflect the minimum parking spaces required for this site; however, the plans should be revised (prior to signature approval) to incorporate an additional seven spaces in the vicinity of the mixed-use units for the convenience of customers.
+Comment: The plans currently reflect the minimum parking spaces required for this site; however, staff recommended the plans should be revised (prior to signature approval) to incorporate an additional six spaces in the vicinity of the mixed-use units for the convenience of customers and the drive should be widened to 22 feet for two-way traffic.
+The Planning Board did not agree with the staff in regards to the six additional spaces and found that there was sufficient available parking nearby.

-3. Location: The subject property is located on the west side of Addison Road, approximately 2,500 feet south of its intersection with Central Avenue (MD 214).
+- 3. Location: The subject property is located on the east side of Rollins Avenue and the west side of Addison Road, approximately 3,000 feet south of its intersection with Central Avenue (MD 214). - 4.
+Surroundings: To the north of the subject property is a church and a vacant parcel of land zoned R-

-- 4. Surroundings: To the north of the subject property is an existing structure owned by Prince George's County and used for social services; the eastern edge of the property has frontage on Addison Road; to the south of the property is a vacant parcel of land Zoned R-55; and to the west of the property is R-55-zoned property, which was recently approved as Detailed Site Plan DSP-04082 for Brighton Place. - 5.
-Previous Approvals: The property is the subject of Preliminary Plan 4-05016, approved by the Planning Board on September 8, 2005.
+55; the eastern edge of the property has frontage on Addison Road; the western edge of the property has frontage on Rollins Avenue; to the south of the property is vacant land zoned R-R zoned land developed with scattered houses.

+5. Previous Approvals: The property is the subject of Preliminary Plan 4-05016, approved by the Planning Board on September 8, 2005.
 The resolution of approval, PGCPB Resolution 05-189, was adopted on September 29, 2005.
 The preliminary plan remains valid until September 29, 2007, or until a final record plat is approved.

-On February 13, 2006, the District Council approved CSP-05002A-C, which includes rezoning of the property from the R-55 to the M-U-I Zone, subject to conditions. - 6.
-Design Features: The proposed development is composed of single-family detached units, single-family attached units, and mixed-use units.
-The single-family detached units line the property's western edge adjacent to previously approved (but not built) single-family detached development in the R-55 Zone.
-The single-family attached units comprise the remaining portion of the development of Phase I. The mixed-use units are attached and are located at the northeast corner of the site.
-Mixed-use units include the first floor as commercial space and the second and third floors as residential living units.
+On February 13, 2006, the District Council approved CSP-05002B-C, which includes rezoning of the property from the R-55 to the M-U-I Zone, subject to conditions.

+6. Design Features: The proposed development is composed of single-family detached units, single-family attached units, and mixed-use units.
+The single-family detached units line the southern property line, adjacent to vacant R-55-zoned land.
+The single-family attached units comprise the remaining portion of the development of Phase II.
+The mixed-use units are attached and are located at the western edge of the site, fronting on Rollins Avenue.
+Mixed-use units include the first floor as commercial space (900 square feet) and the second and third floors as residential living units.
 Parking for the mixed-use units is proposed as a combination of garage spaces and on-street parking.